dlr-eoc/ukis-pysat/docs/index.rst

 The UKIS-pysat package provides generic classes and functions to query, access and process multi-spectral and SAR satellite images.

+data
+____
+Download satellites data from different sources (currently Earth Explorer, SciHub, STAC), deal with and structure metadata.

+file
+____
+Work with you local satellite data files and read information out of file names and metadata files.
+Currently, focusing on Sentinel-1.

+raster
+______
+Reading satellite data and performing simple, but cumbersome tasks.
+This is just a layer on top of `rasterio <https://github.com/mapbox/rasterio>`__ for stuff we often need.
+It can very well be that using *rasterio* directly is often the better choice.

 .. code-block:: python

   from ukis_pysat.data import Source